openedx/edx-documentation/en_us/edx_style_guide/source/WorkingWithEdXDocSource.rst

 can find resources online, including the `restructuredText Primer <http ://sphinx-doc.org/rest.html>`_ and http://docutils.sourceforge.net/rst.html#user-documentation.

-Our documentation source files reside in a github repository: edx-documentation.
+Our documentation source files reside in a GitHub repository: edx-documentation.
 The folder structure within the repository is critical to our process and should not be modified.
 Each .rst file results in one page of HTML output.